Religion and Family Life

 Students receive daily instruction in Religious/Family Life Education, through their classroom teacher.
 In addition, school Mass, retreats, and service projects support each child's faith journey.

-To support our Religious Education curriculum, we currently use the Growing in Faith, Growing in Christ programs for grades 1-3, and the Born of the Spirit/We Are Strong Together for grades 4 through 8.
+To support our Religious Education curriculum, we currently use the Growing in Faith, Growing in Christ programs for grades 1-7, and the Born of the Spirit/We Are Strong Together for grade 8.
 These core resources are supported by the Catholic Bishops of Ontario.
-Grade 4 to 8 resources are being updated and all grades from 1-8 will be using the Growing in Faith, Growing in Christ program by 2019.
+Grades 1-8 will be using the Growing in Faith, Growing in Christ program by September 2021.

 The Family Life Education curriculum is supported by our Fully Alive program, which includes core resources approved through the Canadian Conference of Catholic Bishops.
 Family Life Education, as it is represented in Fully Alive, is intended to pass on a distinctively Catholic view of human life, sexuality, marriage, and family.
 Its goal is to complement the efforts of families and to support what parents are doing at home.
-Information on the Family Life Education/Fully Alive program can be found at the Assembly of Catholic Bishops of Ontario (ACBO) website, by clicking here.
+Information on the Family Life Education/Fully Alive program can be found on the Institute for Catholic Education website, by clicking here.

 SECONDARY SCHOOL RELIGION COURSES